hcoles/pitest-site/quickstart/maven.markdown

 ### timestampedReports

-By default PIT will create a date and time stamped folder for its output each it is run.
-This can can make automation difficult, so the behaviour can be suppressed by setting timestampedReports to false.
+By default PIT will create a date and time stamped folder for each output each it runs.
+This can make automation difficult, so the behaviour can be suppressed by setting timestampedReports to false.

 Defaults to true.

 ### mutationThreshold

-Mutation score threshold at which to fail build.
+Mutation score threshold at which to fail the build.

 Please bear in mind that your build may contain equivalent mutations.
 Careful thought must therefore be given when selecting a threshold.

 ### coverageThreshold

-Line coverage threshold at which to fail build.
+Line coverage threshold at which to fail the build.

 ### historyInputFile